Skip to main content

 Body:

-The [SOW Deliverable Name] has been delivered as outlined in our Statement of Work on [date].
+The deliverable named in the SOW has been delivered as outlined in our Statement of Work on the recorded delivery date.
 As the designated Accountable approver, please reply in this thread with "Approved" to confirm acceptance of this deliverable.

 If revisions are required, please reply in this thread with the requested changes.
-If I do not hear back, I will follow up on [Add current follow-up window after verification] so we can close this deliverable and confirm next billing steps.
+If I do not hear back within the agreed follow-up window, I will follow up so we can close this deliverable and confirm next billing steps.

 Do not request approval from a group, and do not rely on verbal approval.
 If someone else adds change requests, route them back to the named approver.